Patreon’s API unlocks rewards across the web for art funders

 That App Directory now includes Zapier, that allows creators to integrate other business apps to assist in managing their patrons like MailChimp email marketing, Google Sheets, Twitter, Crowdcast live video, and 750 more.

 Patreon’s VP of biz dev and partnerships Brent Horowitz sees this as “Hundreds of spokes organized around this hub called membership, not beholden to or stuck with any one single platform.”
-The way Facebook login brought your social graph and profile information to other sites, Patreon wants to do the same with your membership benefits.
+That means deficiencies in Patreon’s native tools, like its bare-bones blogging interface, won’t limit the creative expressions of those who monetize with it since they can use WordPress instead.

 And the partnered sites and apps should benefit too.
 Linking up with the Patreon platform could bring business tools and content hubs a new influx of clients and creators.
 Instead of having to build a member-only tier from scratch, sites like WordPress or Discourse can piggyback on Patreon.

-As Patreon colonizes the web, it’s also looking to become a little less edgy.
+As Patreon spreads through the web, it’s also looking to become a little less edgy.
 It willfully accepts some not-safe-for-work content including nudity, adult fiction, and erotic illustration.
 But it’s now clamping down on not-safe-for-anywhere content depicting fictional “incest, sexual depiction of minors, and suggestive sexual violence”.

 I’ve heard that some of this that can’t easily be monetized elsewhere was becoming a non-trivial portion of Patreon’s revenue, and it needed to axe it before being seen as complicit with disturbing content.
 Meanwhile, Patreon has reiterated its support for other niche and human rights content from the LGBTQ community.